MPJ-K/userScripts/README.md

 It also causes the page's RAM usage to slowly increase over time.
 Consider using this script if you only rarely interact with the YouTube Live Chat.

+## Mute YouTube Trailers
+A simple script that automatically mutes the audio of trailers that play in YouTube live stream or premiere waiting rooms.

 ## Videocollege Scrollable Playback Speed Button
 This script is useless for non-TU/e students.
 Modifies the playback speed button on TU/e's VOD site.